CryptoCow0/Worle-Extension/README.md

 Chrome Extension for Wordle Game

 ## General
 Play a WORDLE-like game in your browser!
-There are soon to be over 2000+ words to choose from!
+There are soon to be over 2000+ words to choose from!<br />
 Yellow - Correct letter, wrong spot <br />
 Green -  Correct letter correct spot <br />
 no change - Wrong letter